Akebi's Sailor Uniform: Roubai Academy Class 1-3

-Seat 5: A girl from Tokyo and the first person who Komichi meets on her first day of school, quickly becoming her best friend.
+Erika is a girl from Tokyo and the first person who Akebi meets on her first day of school, quickly becoming her best friend.
 She hails from a rich family as her family back at home owns and lives in a mansion.
-When feeling nervous or anxious, she has a habit of using her nail clippers, saying that the sound of the clippers are a therapeutic relief for her; she has learned many hobbies, such as playing the violin, piano, and horseback riding, but ultimately joins the climbing club.
+When feeling nervous or anxious, she has a habit of using her nail clippers, saying that the sound of the clippers is a therapeutic relief for her; she has learned many hobbies, such as playing the violin, piano, and horseback riding, but ultimately joins the climbing club.